lcawood/deloton-bike-analysis-project/pipeline/README.md

 ## pipeline.py
-Python script to establish connection to Kafka stream, retrieve log lines, and then transform and upload the relevant data to the database (using functions from the `transform.py` and `load.py` files as necessary).
+Pipeline script to establish connection to Kafka stream, retrieve log lines, and then transform and upload the relevant data to the database (using functions from the `transform.py` and `load.py` files as necessary).

+User's max and min heart rates are calculated using functions from `validate_heart_rate.py`, and their heart rate given in the readings compared against them; if it above or below the healthy range too many times in a row (`EXTREME_HR_COUNT_THRESHOLD`), the `validate_heart_rate` function send_email is used to alert the user.

 ### To Run:
 `python pipeline.py`